-This quickstart guides you through using Azure Artifacts to consume and publish Python packages by creating and connecting to a feed.
+This quickstart guides you through using Azure Artifacts to publish and consume Python packages by creating and connecting to a feed.

 Create a feed

-In the left navigation of your Azure DevOps project, select Artifacts.
+Select Artifacts (in the left navigation of your Azure DevOps project).

 On the Artifacts page, select Create Feed.